 Bookstores are dangerous places for me.
 I invariably leave with less money—and more books than I’ll ever have time to read.
 But I have to support my habit: I’m basically an idea junkie.
 I like to learn things, absorb new ideas, and challenge my mind to form connections between concepts that don’t seem to go together.
 So I choose books not because I assume they’re true, but because I expect them to be interesting or thought-provoking.
 When I’ve finished reading a book, though, I usually have a pretty strong sense of whether or not I believe it.
-After reading a dozen books by Carlos Castaneda—along with quite a few criticisms of his work—I could only come to the conclusion that the stories he told may or may not be somewhat or completely true.
+After reading a dozen books by Carlos Castaneda—along with quite a few criticisms of his work—I could only come to the conclusion that some or all the stories he told may or may not be somewhat or completely true.
 This very uncertainty is one of the things that makes his books so interesting.
 I have since revised my conclusion—about which more later.
 But first, some background.

 For years, as I browsed through second-hand books, I frequently came across Castaneda’s The Teachings of Don Juan: A Yaqui Way of Knowledge.
 I’d invariably pick it up, glance at it, and put it back on the shelf.
 Then I read Fritjof Capra’s The Tao of Physics, which had a brief quote from don Juan at the beginning, and that piqued my curiosity.
 Shortly thereafter, I ran across the book at a thrift shop and decided I could give it a whirl for 50 cents.
 Within a few pages I was hooked, and after finishing it I read all 11 of its successors.
 For better or worse, I was too late to be a groupie—in April, 1998, before I had finished reading all of the books, Castaneda died.
 Only then did I begin to realize the extent of the controversy surrounding his life and work, and the state of confusion he left behind among both fans and critics.